 This course introduces teachers of young children to a variety of standards-based social studies themes and strategies that promote social awareness, and interpersonal skills.
 This course will encourage students to examine the ways in which the classroom environment and the world outside the classroom affect learning.
 Concepts in ethnicity, family and community, multiculturalism and diversity are explored.

 Curriculum planning for young children with a wide variety of needs and abilities will be addressed.
-Prerequisite: CHS111.
+Students are required to complete formal and/or informal field experiences.

 CHS254 Health, Safety and Nutrition 3 credits